flisowna/landing-page-boxtribute/_sections/getinvolved/get_involved_data.md

   description: Donate (Money + Goods)
   link: https://github.com/
 headline_2: Join a project
-description_2: ''
+description_2_list:
+- paragraph: Become a volunteer for Boxtribute, improve our product, participate to hackathons, help us remotely, we are always looking for students and professionals to grow our expertise and organization.
+We believe we can learn from each other and together achieve great things.
+- paragraph: We are flexible, and remote first, even 2 hours of your time per week could help us accomplish great things!
 headline_3: 'We are currently looking for:'
 list_of_items:
-- bullet_item: we aim to encourage solidarity between recipients and workers
+- paragraph: we aim to encourage solidarity between recipients and workers
-- bullet_item: respect the needs of the recipients through choice
+- paragraph: respect the needs of the recipients through choice
-- bullet_item: reflect best practice in humanitarian logistics
+- paragraph: reflect best practice in humanitarian logistics
-- bullet_item: foster a shared common/open ecosystem for aid organisations to better meet individual needs
+- paragraph: foster a shared common/open ecosystem for aid organisations to better meet individual needs
 image_3: public/uploads/woman_with_kid.png
 image_3_description: woman offering clothes to a child